freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/computer-hardware/cooling/index.md

 ---
 title: Cooling Systems
 ---
 Your computer contains many parts that generate heat.
-Heat can cause premature failure and erratic behaviors; too much heat can have the possibility to damage hardware inside a computer.
+Excessive heat can cause your computer to behave erratically or its hardware to fail prematurely.
 The more you overclock the graphics or the CPU, the hotter the computer will run.
 Cooling systems assure that your computer is stable and you extend the life of your investment.

 ## Case Cooling
 Case cooling can be a combination of a well ventilated case and the use of fans to circulate air within the case.
 Most cases come with at least one fan.
 This is the minimum configuration.
 For best results, there be at least two fans in the case.
 One is as an intake to draw in cold air while the other is an exhaust to expel hot air.
 There are many different types of fans and configurations.
 Cable management also plays a huge part in cooling the system.
 Bad cable management and tangled wires disrupt airflow and cause dust to accumulate inside the case.